d2207-sahu/d2207-sahu/README.md

 # I'm Divyanshu Sahu - aka [d2207-sahu][website] 👋
 ---
-## I'm a Life Long Student, FreeLancer, Developer, Startup-Owner and VideoGrapher!
+## I'm a Life Long Student, Freelancer, Developer, Startup-Owner and VideoGrapher!
 - 🔭 I’m currently working on a [My Dream Project][website]!
 - 🌱 I’m currently learning Backend ( Deno )
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Create Something Valuable.
+- 💬 Ask me about Flutter or any tech related stuff.

 ### Connect with me: